ktaylor63/southeast/site/content/news/fish-and-wildlife-service-announces-the-availability-of-the-draft-environmental-assessment-for-the-cambalache-dam-partial-removal-and-or-modification.md

 The presence of physical in-stream barriers such as dams built for agriculture, flood control, or potable water have modified the natural stream banks, water flow, and other hydrological aspects of many streams in Puerto Rico.
 Furthermore, dams and other stream-crossing structures have disrupted the connectivity for migratory native aquatic species (fish and crustaceans) inhabiting the Island’s freshwaters and consequently excluding them from a large portion of their potential aquatic habitat upstream.

-This pilot project will be implemented as a partnership between the USFWS Caribbean Ecological Services Field Office (CESFO), the USFWS Southeast Aquatic Habitat Restoration Team (SEAHRT), the USFWS Science Applications Division, the Puerto Rico Department of Natural and Environmental Resources (PRDNER), the National Wildlife Refuge Association (NWRA) and Protectores de Cuencas, Inc. (PDC).
-The project seeks to reestablish river connectivity, increase stream habitat heterogeneity for the conservation of native freshwater species, and improve public health and safety.
-This approach was devised after an evaluation conducted in 2016 by the USFWS-SEAHRT in collaboration with the USFWS CESFO and PRDNER staff to identify priority areas in Puerto Rico for aquatic restoration.
+The project seeks to reestablish river connectivity, increase stream habitat heterogeneity for the conservation of native freshwater species, and improve public health and safety by minimizing the adverse consequences associated with the potential failure of the low-head dam since it is no longer functional.
+This approach was devised after an evaluation conducted in 2016 by the USFWS in collaboration with the Puerto Rico Department of Natural and Environmental Resources and other collaborators such as the National Wildlife Refuge Association, Protectores de Cuencas, Inc., and the University of Puerto Rico at Mayagüez to identify priority areas in Puerto Rico for aquatic restoration.
+The proposed project is part of the implementation of a Stream Connectivity Restoration Initiative in Puerto Rico since 2016.

 ## Alternatives